Chandresh78/Retail-Billing-System/README.md

 ## Retail Billing System

-## Introduction
-This project is a Retail Billing System developed using Python's Tkinter library.
+This project is developed using Python's Tkinter library.
 It provides a user-friendly interface for managing billing operations in a retail store.

 ## Files
 1. **main.py**: This file contains the source code for the Retail Billing System.
 It is written in Python and utilizes Tkinter for the graphical user interface.